 Since 2012, the RRCA has worked with clubs and groups including the National Black Marathoners Association, the BMW Dallas Marathon, Black Girls RUN!, Muslimahs Endure, San Antonio Road Runners, and Game Changers to host courses with their communities.
 These courses improved access to the RRCA Coaching Program and brought more coaches of color into the RRCA’s national community of certified coaches.

 In 2020, the RRCA engaged in DEI focus group discussions related to its Coaching Certification Program.
-An important finding was understanding the problem with equitable access to the program for Indigenous, Black, Latinx, Asian, LGTBQ+, and People with Disabilities seeking to become an RRCA Certified Coach to work with runners in their communities.
-This problem is reflected in the demographic data gathered from certified coaches in 2021.
-We learned that the hosting process for courses with only a small number of registrations available to the public had created an unintended but systemic barrier to access.
+An important finding was the inequitable access to the program for Indigenous, Black, Latinx, Asian, LGTBQ+, and People with Disabilities seeking to become RRCA Certified Coaches.
+We learned that the hosting process for courses, with only a small number of registrations available to the public, had created an unintended but systemic barrier to access.

-In 2020, the RRCA was able to successfully transition its historically in-person course to an online offering via Zoom.
-This change in course delivery method presented an opportunity to lower the barrier to access for many prospective coaches.
-It also created opportunities for the RRCA to work with organizations engaged in serving runners from historically oppressed communities.
-Through this work, we have established the RRCA Coaching Scholarship Fund.
+Also in 2020, the RRCA was able to successfully transition its historically in-person course to an online, interactive course.
+This change in course delivery method presented an opportunity to reduce a barrier to access for many prospective coaches.
+It also created opportunities for RRCA to work with organizations engaged in serving runners from historically oppressed communities.
+Through this work, the RRCA Board of Directors has established the RRCA Coaching Scholarship Fund.